 In a closed fracture, the skin is not broken.
 Closed fractures may be classified in several different ways, depending on the force of the injury, the stability of the bone, and the type and location of the break.
 The mechanism of the injury, such as a direct blow to the bone or an indirect twisting injury, can also cause soft-tissue damage.

 Many stable closed fractures can be aligned without surgery, immobilized in a cast, and later supported by a fracture brace until healing is complete.
-However, if there is severe soft-tissue injury or if the fracture is grossly unstable, the orthopaedic surgeon may not be able to manipulate the bone into alignment and surgical treatment may be necessary.
+However, if there is severe soft-tissue injury or if the fracture is grossly unstable, the orthopedic surgeon may not be able to manipulate the bone into alignment and surgical treatment may be necessary.
 Surgical treatment may also be needed if the bone is fragmented into three or more pieces.

 Because the shinbone is so close to the skin surface, a high-energy direct force may push the bone through the skin, resulting in an open fracture.
 All open fractures have an increased risk of infection and require surgical exploration and treatment.
 Open fractures are also often associated with trauma elsewhere in the body.